ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 states plot in three steps.

 #### Step 1 - SCF Calculation
-Perform a self-consistent calculation as before, producing a converged charge density.
+Perform a self-consistent calculation as before to produce a converged charge density.

 !!! example "Task 10.1 - SCF Calculation"